How A Shirt From Target Helped A Survivor Of Deadly Amtrak Crash Heal

 During her lunch break, clad in her "train wreck outfit," Janie would go watch the helicopters take off and land, pushing herself to stand closer.
 She did this once or twice a week for two months.

 "I would just listen to the helicopter.
 Close my eyes and just try to really root myself in the space where I was, and think, 'You are OK.
 You're not in a train.
 And you're not in a train wreck.
-Nothing has derailed and no one is going to die, in this immediate moment," she says.
+Nothing has derailed and no one is going to die, in this immediate moment,' " she says.

 Then, one day in her apartment, Janie heard the sound of a helicopter — and wasn't transported back to the accident.
 Her PTSD subsided.
 She's no longer triggered by the sound of helicopters, but she still does not ride on above-ground trains.

-Now on demanding work days, Janie's choice of clothes is strategic.
+Now, on demanding workdays, Janie's choice of clothes is strategic.
 When she leads a presentation or musters up the courage to ask for a raise, she puts on that outfit.

 "My former self was in those clothes, and then the self that was in the train wreck was in those clothes, and then the self I was trying to reconstruct was in those clothes, and that woman was OK," Janie says.

 Eventually, Amtrak reached a $265 million settlement with more than 100 victims and their families.
 And two years later, in 2018, charges including involuntary manslaughter were reinstated against the engineer.
-He awaits trial, which is currently scheduled for later this year.
+He awaits trial, which is scheduled for later this year.

-As for Jamie, she'll be in Italy this weekend, on her first overseas work trip since the accident.
+As for Janie, she'll be in Italy this weekend, on her first overseas work trip since the accident.
 Same employer, same boss.
 And tucked in her suitcase will be the same black pants and floral top she wore four years ago.

 She'll wear that top, wash it and then hang in her closet, unscathed, and ready to be worn again.